growlf/cascadesteam/community-projects.md

 Community Tech Support is now available from Cascade STEAM via our [Digital Navigators](https://cascadesteam.org/digital-navigators) Program.
 Assistance is offered to the public from volunteer technology professionals and students via arranged onsite visits with social welfare and support organizations to help resolve basic computing challenges.

+## Educational Robotics

+Our Educational Robotics Community Project is a collaboration of our [Engineering Community Group](https://cascadesteam.org/engineering) and [Bellingham Public Schools](https://www.bellinghamschools.org) to support their [VEX Robotics Program](https://www.vexrobotics.com/).
+With VEX Robotics, hundreds of students throughout the district participate in a range of casual to globally-competitive robotics development, including mechanical engineering, fabrication, assembly, software development, technical writing, and project management.
+We help students in learning robotics and host robotics events.

 ## Hack Night

 Join Cascade STEAM for [Hack Night](/hack-night) on Saturdays from 4pm-"Late" at the Bellingham Makerspace for an open, collaborative session of shared learning!
 Bring your projects, homework, questions, and ideas and let’s do them together.